 Inclusion

-Helping your team embrace and appreciate differences avoid discrimination and stigma.
+Helping your team embrace and appreciate differences, and to avoid discrimination and stigma.

 Workshop materials